MirisWisdom/Albumin/README.md

 - Tagging abilities (title, album, artist(s), comment, genre, etc.) using LAME
 - Downloading using YouTube-DL, or using an existing video file
 - Embedded cover art, using thumbnails derived from the provided video
+- Batch processing of multiple album videos from YouTube or local videos

 # Usage